adisinghstudent/adisinghstudent/README.md

 ### 📚 Learning & Experimenting

 I'm always diving into new tech and methodologies, especially in:
-- **Control Theory & Automation:** Currently balancing school with side projects in this area.
+- **Control Theory & Robotics:** Currently balancing school with side projects in this area
 - **Financial Technologies:** Blending code with finance to leverage data and analytics for smarter investments.
 - **Network Programming & Security:** Focused on fundamentals and practical applications in real-world scenarios.